georgelza/DataPipeline-MQTT_Fluss_Prometheus/devlab0/README.md

 You will also find the logging parameter files are specified in the `configs` section and then mapped into the containers in the services.

-### Hive site configuration file/AWS S3 credentials for Flink usage.
+### Hive site configuration file for Flink usage.

-Take note that the flink images are build with `hive-site.xml` copied it, this file also contains the credentuals for the MinIO S3 environment.
+Take note that the flink images are build with `hive-site.xml`.

 ### PostgreSQL configuration,